“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Energy-Efficient Windows

-Switching to energy-efficient windows is akin to upgrading from a basic blanket to a high-quality thermal quilt for your home.
-The windows are a barrier that keeps the warmth and cold out more effectively than traditional, single-paned models.
+Switching to energy-efficient windows is like upgrading from a basic blanket to a thermal quilt for your home.
+Energy-efficient windows are a better barrier, keeping warmth in and cold out more effectively than single-pane models.

 Double or Triple-Paned Windows